 What is budget variance analysis?

-To work out your budget variance, you take your budgeted amount and your actual amount of revenues and expenses, and subtract the smallest from the largest.
-You can then work through your column of revenues and expenses to work out what had the greatest impact on any variances.
+To work out your budget variance, you take your budgeted amount and your actual amount of revenues and expenses and subtract the smallest from the largest.
+You can then work on your column of revenues and expenses to work out what had the greatest impact on any variances.
 It’s best to look at each by both amount and percentage, to give you an accurate idea of what made the most difference.

 Free advice: how to write a business budget

 Enter your details to watch the webinar with qualified accounting tutor Patricia Barlow

 Budgets are vital accounting skills for businesses, as they reflect how owners/directors see the business performing over a certain period of time and underpin organisational strategy.
 The closer the budget is to actual figures, the better the business is at predicting its performance.